Workshop – Investigative Techniques, 1st June 2019

 The fine print:

-I believe workshops should be small and so numbers are capped at 8 participants per workshop, but this also means I need at least six people to sign up in order for them to run.
+I believe workshops should be small and intimate, and for that reason numbers are capped at 7 participants per workshop.
+However this small number also means I need at least 6 participants in order for them to run.
 In the unlikely event of a workshop having to be cancelled participants will have their full fee returned to them.
 Participants needing to cancel up to two weeks before the workshop will have their fee returned less a 20% charge.
 Cancellations made less than two weeks before the day of the workshop are non-refundable.